Department of Education and Teacher Preparation Undergraduate Program

 Demonstration of successful completion of targeted student learning outcomes is as follows:

-- By attaining required scores on Praxis Core Academic Skills for Educators and Praxis II Subject Assessments, candidates will demonstrate their academic skills in reading, writing, and mathematics, and subject-specific content knowledge and general and subject-specific teaching skills.
+- By successful completion of coursework in the major discipline and by attaining required scores on Praxis II Subject Assessments, candidates will demonstrate their subject-specific content knowledge and general and subject-specific teaching skills.

-- By their fulfillment of responsibilities in coursework and in field experiences, teacher candidates will demonstrate dispositions expected of those entering the teaching profession.
+- By fulfillment of responsibilities in coursework and in field experiences, teacher candidates will demonstrate dispositions expected of those entering the teaching profession..

 - Candidates’ ongoing reflective journal entries during enrollment in the teacher preparation program will demonstrate growth in understanding of national and state standards, and of the application of their program of studies to effective teaching practices.

-- As they build professional ePortfolios during their teacher preparation program, candidates will include artifacts and reflections that demonstrate their progression towards meeting the Connecticut Common Core of Teaching Standards and the national program standards of their discipline, indications of their readiness to assume responsibilities as classroom teachers.
+- As they build professional teaching portfolios during their teacher preparation program, candidates will include artifacts and reflections that demonstrate their progression towards meeting the Connecticut Common Core of Teaching Standards and the national program standards of their discipline, thus providing evidence of their readiness to assume responsibilities as classroom teachers.